Magnetic field-induced weak-to-strong-link transformation in patterned superconducting films: Results discussion

-The observed d-line movement is associated to an enhancement of the transport properties in the WL.
-This is demonstrated by the MO results in Fig.~\ref{Fig:dLineMovement}(a).
-As the d-lines close, $\alpha$ increases and $\bm{J}$ changes accordingly\textemdash streamlines that initially did not cross the WL become straighter and have a higher density across the WL.
+The observed d-line movement is associated with an enhancement of the transport properties in the WL.
+This is demonstrated in Fig.~\ref{Fig:dLineMovement}(a).
+As the d-lines close, $\alpha$ increases, and $\bm{J}$ changes accordingly\textemdash streamlines that initially did not cross the WL become straighter and have a higher density across the WL.
 This trend is maximized at 48.0~Oe, when the diamond-shaped domain almost fades out.
-This result shows that, after the sample is fully penetrated and $H$ is reduced to a specific value, the WL behaves as a strong-link, as its transport properties are greatly enhanced and current may flow through it largely unaffected.
+Thus, after the sample is fully penetrated and $H$ is reduced to a specific value, the WL behaves as a strong-link, allowing currents to flow through it largely unaffected.
 At 46.0~Oe and as $H$ is further reduced, the d-lines reappear, reestablishing the WL behavior.
-This notion explains the local peak in $m(H)$ as an increase in the overall $J_c$ due to an increase in $J_c^{\text{WL}}$ as the sample approaches the pristine behavior.
+As $J_c$ is proportional to the height of the $m(H)$ curve~\cite{johansen1995critical}, this notion explains the observed local peak as an increase in the overall $J_c$ due to an increase in $J_c^{\text{WL}}$.